 - understood the design-thinking process and how it can be used to engage and empower students

 - used a design thinking model to research and prototype tools and/or techniques that would help students develop into more independent, motivated learners, thinkers, and makers

 Arts Intensive #3: Creating Student-Driven Formative Assessments

 January 31, 2020 | Chicago Cultural Center | 8:30am–3:30pm

 What happens when students own the assessment process?
 How does this help them work and think like real artists?
-At this Intensive, you’ll explore powerful, student-driven formative assessment techniques—including co-creation of assessment criteria, peer feedback, and self-assessment—that amplify each student’s voice and give them more ownership over (and confidence in) their artistic process.
+At this Intensive, participants explored powerful, student-driven formative assessment techniques—including co-creation of assessment criteria, peer feedback, and self-assessment—to amplify students’ voices and give them more ownership over (and confidence in) their artistic process.

-Professor Heidi L. Andrade from the University at Albany-SUNY, an expert in formative assessment and self-regulated learning, will lead this full-day session along with several NYC arts teachers Angela Fremont (visual arts) and Ron Sopyla (theatre).
+Professor Heidi L. Andrade from the University at Albany-SUNY, an expert in formative assessment and self-regulated learning, led this full-day session along with NYC arts teachers Angela Fremont (visual arts) and Ron Sopyla (theatre).